Our Impact

 Wings of Rescue is a 501(c)(3) charity that flies at-risk pets from overcrowded shelters and disaster areas to safe havens — from where they are quickly adopted into loving, forever homes.

-Every flight is done in a fully pressurized plane with the pets riding in the same cabin our entire flight crew is in.
+Every flight is done in a fully pressurized plane with the pets riding in the same cabin we are in.
+There is no cargo hold on any of our aircraft.

 We don’t just fly pets.
 When disaster strikes our aircraft carry vital veterinary supplies and humanitarian aid.